 In addition to the Diamond Disc, we have an original postcard from the early 1910s advertising Spencer’s appearances at Churchill’s, which at the time was New York City’s elite restaurant located in Times Square.
 The three-story terracotta brick building could seat up to 1,200 diners and employed a staff of over 300.
 The musical entertainment was often provided by Maurice Levi and his Orchestra, with Spencer on vocals.

-Oxygen Tank and Mark from Caribou Ranch
+Oxygen Tank and Mask from Caribou Ranch

 Recording artists came to the Caribou Ranch near Nederland not only for seclusion and scenery, but also for the unique sound that could be produced there.
 Sound engineer and physicist Tommy Dowd attributed this sound to the thin air at the Ranch’s altitude of 8,600 feet.